cgwire/gazu/docs/source/index.rst

 ==============

-The audience for this Python client is Technical Artists, Technical Directors and Software Engineers from CG studios.
-With Gazu they can augment their tools with the CG production data.
+The audience for this Python client is Technical Artists, Technical Directors and Software Engineers from animation/VFX studios.
+With Gazu they can augment their tools with the production data.

 Use cases
 =========